-- a.
-Physical health condition(s) present and moderately impacts the child's mental health. - Cognitive impairment, intellectual disability, developmental delay, neurological condition, or learning and communication disorder and moderately impacts, or has the potential to moderately impact the mental health of the child. - c.
-Occasional substance use impacts on, or has the potential to impact on, the child's mental health. - d.
-Non prescribed use of prescription medications that impacts on, or has the potential to impact on, the child's mental health.
+a.
+Physical health condition(s) present and moderately impacts the adolescent's mental health.

+- b.
+Cognitive impairment, intellectual disability, developmental delay, neurological condition, or learning and communication disorder and moderately impacts, or has the potential to moderately impact the mental health of the adolescent. - c.
+Occasional substance use impacts on, or has the potential to impact on, the adolescent's mental health. - d.
+Non prescribed use of prescription medications impacts on, or has the potential to impact on, the adolescent's mental health.